Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRdiff.rst

 Before you run
 --------------

-``cctk CRISPRdiff`` requirs only an :ref:`array-ids` or :ref:`array-seqs` file as input.
+``cctk crisprdiff`` requirs only an :ref:`array-ids` or :ref:`array-seqs` file as input.
 By default, all arrays present in the input file will be drawn.
 However, if not all of the arrays are related to one another the resulting plot will be harder to interpret (busy plot, harder to assign visually distinct colours to spacers).
-It is therefore recommended that you run ``cctk CRISPRdiff`` only on smaller batches of your arrays that share spacers.
+It is therefore recommended that you run ``cctk crisprdiff`` only on smaller batches of your arrays that share spacers.

 If you identified CRISPR arrays using ``cctk minced`` or ``cctk blast``, you will have a :ref:`array-network` file among the output of those tools.
 This file can be visualized using a network visualization tool such as `cytoscape <https://cytoscape.org/download.html>`_ and clusters of related arrays can be selected easily.
 See the section :ref:`network-tutorial` for an example of how this workflow may look.